 In all fisheries there are considerable reductions in the proportion of hookings which are considered "bad" (hooks lodging in the esophagus or other areas detrimental to the turtles).
 Turtles with "bad" hookings have lower probability of post-hooking survival.
-The percentages of such "bad hookings", pooled across fisheries, are:
+The percentages of such "bad" hookings, pooled across countries are:

 J hooks C14 C15 C16

-Tuna fishery 59% 41%
+TBS fishery 59% 41%

 Dorado fishery 53% 15% 14%